Korjubzot/music-streamer/client/README.md

 - [ ] Significant work to be done on backend handling
 - [ ] Polish language option
 - [ ] Polish README

+#### Contributing

+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.

+Please make sure to update tests as appropriate.

 #### Licence